Open Source VoIP & ICT Solutions for Businesses Worldwide

 Kafka + Flink is the standard architecture for millisecond-latency streaming at scale — fraud detection, ML feature pipelines, live dashboards.

 Apache Kafka is the backbone of most enterprise streaming architectures.
-It acts as a durable, ordered log: producers write events to topics, consumers read from those topics at their own pace, and the log retains events for a configurable period (days to weeks) so that consumer failures and replays are easy.
-Kafka scales to millions of events per second across a cluster and has a rich ecosystem of connectors (Kafka Connect) for pulling data from databases and pushing it to data warehouses.
-Apache Flink has become the leading stream processing engine: it reads from Kafka, applies transformations (filtering, aggregation, windowing, joining multiple streams), and writes results to destinations.
-Flink’s stateful processing capabilities – maintaining per-key state across a continuous stream – make it ideal for fraud detection and real-time anomaly scoring.
-For lighter use cases, Kafka Streams (runs inside your application) and Apache Spark Structured Streaming are common alternatives.
+It acts as a durable, ordered log: producers write events to topics, consumers read at their own pace, and the log retains events for a configurable period (days to weeks) so failures and replays are handled gracefully.
+Kafka scales to millions of events per second across a cluster and has a rich ecosystem of connectors (Kafka Connect) for pulling from databases and pushing to warehouses.
+Apache Flink has become the leading stream processing engine – it’s where Kafka sends events for transformation, aggregation, windowing, and joining.
+Flink is overkill for most teams starting out, but for stateful processing (maintaining per-key state across a continuous stream for fraud scoring or session analysis) nothing else comes close.
+For lighter use cases, Kafka Streams runs inside your application without a separate cluster, and Spark Structured Streaming is popular in data engineering teams already running Spark.

-The managed streaming landscape has made these technologies far more accessible.
-Confluent Cloud manages Kafka infrastructure, Redpanda Cloud offers a Kafka-compatible API with simpler operations and lower latency, and AWS Kinesis, Azure Event Hubs, and Google Pub/Sub provide cloud-native streaming services that integrate tightly with their respective data ecosystems.
-The newer challenge is building real-time AI pipelines: you want to enrich a streaming event with an LLM classification, update a feature store, and serve a personalisation decision – all within a few hundred milliseconds.
-This requires careful architecture: lightweight models at the stream processing layer, fast online feature stores (Redis, Qdrant), and asynchronous patterns to avoid blocking the critical path on slow model inference.
+The managed streaming landscape has made these technologies far more accessible than they were in 2019.
+Confluent Cloud handles the Kafka operations burden.
+Redpanda Cloud offers a Kafka-compatible API with simpler operations and noticeably lower latency (no JVM, no ZooKeeper).
+AWS Kinesis, Azure Event Hubs, and Google Pub/Sub integrate tightly with their cloud ecosystems.
+The newer engineering challenge is real-time AI pipelines: you want to enrich a streaming event with an LLM classification, update a feature store, and serve a personalisation decision within a few hundred milliseconds total.
+That requires lightweight models at the stream processing layer, fast online feature stores (Redis, Qdrant), and async patterns to avoid blocking the critical path on slow model inference – and it’s an area where the tooling is still maturing quickly.

 Frequently Asked Questions